andy-byers/CalicoDB/doc/api.md

 ```

 ### Updating a Database
-Records and be added or removed using methods on the `Database` object.
+Records can be added or removed using methods on the `Database` object.
+Keys are unique, so inserting a record that already exists will cause modification of the existing value.

 ```C++
 std::vector<cco::Record> records {